VickyW2366/Assignment-2/README.md

 The CSS that was used attempts to keep all colours of text and background consistent and at a good contrast to each other, all text should be easily readable.
 The hover effect used on the buttons make the page feel more responsive.

-## How to install and run the project ##
-Run php artisan serve in the terminal, open port 8000 and add /buses onto the end of the page's URL.

-## additional features that have been implemented for Assignment 2. ##
-For each of the additional features you should provide code samples, explain how and where you have used the feature, and present a critical analysis of the tools/technique/approach used that considers issues such as your reason for selecting it, a discussion of the problem it solves, and any potential limitations

 ## Multiple Tables ##
 This application implements two tables, the original Buses table and the new table Statuses, which holds information about the various status held by the buses.
 Statuses has a one-to-many relationship to Buses, as each status can belong to many different buses, but a bus will only have one status at a time.
 The Status model implements a hasMany relationship to the Bus model, and likewise the Bus model implements a belongsTo relationship to Status.